 The ability to be grateful is a valuable gift that is freely given to all people.
 When you live gratefully, you are able to be aware that every moment you are given is a gift.
 Because each moment holds its own opportunity, grateful living encompasses the idea of being thankful for each opportunity you are presented with.

 If you think it's happiness that makes you grateful, think again.
 It's gratefulness that makes you happy. – David Steindl-Rast

 It is important to realize that every moment of life offers a chance to be thankful for the things we have, and an opportunity to enjoy them.
 A gift that you don't have a moment to enjoy doesn’t lead to gratitude.
 In other words, the chance to do something with these moments is the real gift.

 To be grateful, people have to take the time to stop and look around them before moving forward.

 Steindl-Rast says we need to “Stop.
 Look.
 Go.” in order to give ourselves the opportunity to enjoy the moment and find gratitude.
 People often rush through life and don't slow down or stop to see what the present moment has to offer.
 This causes people to miss the opportunities they are given to be grateful.

 It is a challenge to rise to occasions that come to us out of suffering or bad circumstances.
 While we do not have to be grateful for a personal loss, we can still be grateful for each moment we are given during that time to learn.

-Hopefully these TED Talks will be helpful as you add more mindfulness to your daily life.
+Hopefully these TED talks on mindfulness will be helpful as you add more self-awareness and joy to your daily life.